-(f) If two or more types of licensed activities are carried on at one location and as part of one operation, only one fee shall be charged.
-Such fee shall be the highest amount charged if any one of the activities were to be licensed separately.

-(g) No license is required for establishments which sell only food products which do not require preparation, refrigeration, cooking and/or heating of any kind on the premises.

-(h) An Itinerant Food Vending Establishment is subject to the requirements of sections 19a-36h-1 through 19a-36h-7, inclusive, of the Regulations of Connecticut State Agencies, any applicable state law and rules and regulations promulgated by the Town's Director of Health and Social Services.
+- (c) The fee for a food establishment license shall be as provided by the Town Council in its Schedule of Fees. - (d) Applications for a food establishment license shall be made on forms to be provided by the Director of Health. - (e) The food establishment license is not transferable. - (f) If two or more types of licensed activities are carried on at one location and as part of one operation, only one fee shall be charged.
+Such fee shall be the highest amount charged if any one of the activities were to be licensed separately. - (g) No license is required for establishments which sell only food products which do not require preparation, refrigeration, cooking and/or heating of any kind on the premises. - (h) An Itinerant Food Vending Establishment is subject to the requirements of Sec.
+19-13-B48, et. seq. of the Regulations of Connecticut State Agencies, and rules and regulations promulgated by the Town's Director of Health and Social Services.
 Unless otherwise provided by State law or regulation, an Itinerant Food Vending Establishment may not operate within the town of East Hartford without a license from the Director of Health and Social Services.
 In determining the location or locations on which the Itinerant Food Vending Establishment may operate, the Director of Health and Social Services shall consult with the Chief of Police.